 In the past, to avoid missing a cancer, we recommended thyroid lobectomy (removal of half of the thyroid) to establish a definitive diagnosis.
 Now, we use molecular profiling.
 This refers to commercial DNA or RNA tests made specifically for indeterminate thyroid nodules.
 If the genetic profile appears benign, patients can avoid surgery and we simply watch the nodule over time with neck ultrasound.

-Thyroid Molecular Markers Allow Patients To Avoid Surgery
+Thyroid Molecular Markers Allow Patients to Avoid Surgery

 We want to help patients find that perfect balance between under-treatment and over-treatment.
 The people-gram shows how molecular testing can help patients avoid unnecessary surgery.

 Left Path: Before the use of molecular markers, everyone with an indeterminate biopsy went to surgery.
-Of those who went to surgery, cancer was found in only 25% of those cases (red).
+Of those who went to surgery, thyroid cancer was found in only 25% of those cases (red).
 75% of the surgical patients turned out not to have needed surgery at all because their nodules were benign (green).

 Right Path: Today, if you have an indeterminate biopsy, you also undergo molecular testing.
 50% of patients (green) were categorized as benign from the molecular test and safely avoided surgery.
 Of the surgical patients who received a suspicious molecular test result (yellow), cancer was found in 50% of those patients (red).

-It is very rare that patients end up having cancer because of a false negative test.
+It is very rare that patients end up having thyroid cancer because of a false negative test.
 Still, it is UCLA’s standard of care to have a safety net and follow every patient after molecular testing, regardless of their result.
 Those patients will get ultrasounds every 12 months to ensure that nodules do not grow or change in appearance.

-What Are The Possible Causes of a Thyroid Nodule?
+What Are the Possible Causes of a Thyroid Nodule?

 Thyroid adenomas come in different forms and have different names, but they are benign growths of normal thyroid tissue.
 These do not require treatment if they are not causing compressive symptoms.
 If they are not causing symptoms, most of these are watched with neck ultrasound.